kevinkim101/financial_stock_data_modelling/README.md

 Simple Predict Next Price Strategy
 ---
-The final AR based strategy is the simple price predictions strategy.
-The motivation is as follows, if the predicted price tomorrow is higher than today's price, then we should buy today and sell tomorrow, on the other hand if the predicted price is lower than today's price, then we should sell today, and buy tomorrow.
+The final AR based strategy is a simple price predictions strategy.
+The motivation is as follows: if the predicted price tomorrow is higher than today's price, then we should buy today and sell tomorrow, on the other hand if the predicted price is lower than today's price, then we should sell today, and buy tomorrow.
 Although this general concept makes sense, there are a couple kinks in the strategy, after all..
 It is a prototype and should be treated as a fun experiment.

 Here we see that the strategy is pretty high frequency, close to daily buys and sells.
 The main issue with this strategy is that it does not take advantage of trending.
 The green and red circle represent attempted buy and sells.
-Where in the case of an attempted buy, we had no cash left and in the case of an attempted sell, we had no holdings of the stock left.
+Where, in the case of an attempted buy, we had no cash left and in the case of an attempted sell, we had no holdings of the stock left.

 Buy Sell Signals